JubbeArt/removeddit/README.md

 This is a done by comparing the comments found from Reddit API and comments from [Jason Baumgartners](https://pushshift.io/) [Pushshift Reddit API](https://github.com/pushshift/api).
 The frontend is written in pure Javascript (ES6).
 You can use this code however you want, as long as it's non-commercial.

-# The "I just want to get this shit running"
+# The "I just want to get this shit running" guide
 Using [Ubuntu 16.04](http://releases.ubuntu.com/16.04/) and [nginx](https://www.nginx.com/resources/wiki/)
 ```
 sudo git clone git@github.com:JubbeArt/removeddit.git /var/www/